-BERLIN POLICY JOURNAL is a new, bimonthly digital magazine on international affairs, edited in Germany’s capital and published by the German Council on Foreign Relations (DGAP).
-It is best read via our free app – on GooglePlay and the Apple AppStore – on tablets and smart phones.
+BERLIN POLICY JOURNAL is a bimonthly digital magazine on international affairs, edited in Germany’s capital and published by the German Council on Foreign Relations (DGAP).
+It is best read via our app – on GooglePlay and the Apple AppStore – on tablets and smart phones.
 Check out this website for previews, full-length articles, and current blog posts.

 Out Now: January/February 2018 Issue – Free to Download on your Tablet and Smartphone